ffMathy/FluffySpoon.AspNet.EncryptWeMust/README.md

 	});
 ```

-DNS validation can be used in conjunction with HTTP validation - Lets Encrypt will decide which is best.
+DNS validation can (and in cases where you're requesting any non-wildcard domains, must) be used in conjunction with HTTP validation - Lets Encrypt will decide which is best.
 It can be used in conjunction with other persistence strategies, including Azure.

 Wildcard certificates can be requested by supplying a wildcard domain in the list of domains to include in the certificate order e.g. `*.mydomain.com`.